edinburghhacklab/hacklab-training/syllabuses/Workshop/Bandsaw/syllabus.md

 ### Blade set up correctly

 * Aligned correctly
-  * Remember to check that the blade doesn't isn't contacting the rollers either side causing them to spin
+  * Remember to check that the blade isn't contacting the rollers either side causing them to spin
 * All adjustments tightened
 * Guard for blade locked into place, set as low as possible
 * No damage to blade